Four More African American Architects You Should Know

-Sklarek was the first African-American woman to become a member of the American Institute of Architects, in 1959, and was the first African-American woman to be elected a Fellow of the American Institute of Architects, in 1980.
+Sklarek was the first Black woman to become a member of the American Institute of Architects, in 1959, and was the first Black woman to be elected a Fellow of the American Institute of Architects, in 1980.
 She died in 2012.

 Beverly Loraine Greene